 The science behind Cognassist

-In this guide, we outline the background of Cognassist’s digital cognitive assessment and our basis of validity.
+In this guide, we outline the background of Cognassist’s digital cognitive assessment in education and our basis of validity.

 And explain how we ensure, with scientific accuracy, that no learner is left behind.